Brazilian F1 Grand Prix

 Language: The official language is Portuguese, with different regional accents characterising each state.
 Spanish, English, Italian, French and German are also spoken, particularly in tourist areas.
 Four linguistic roots survive in the indigenous areas: Gê, Tupi-guarani, Aruak and Karib.

-Religion: There is no official religion, but approximately 74% of the population are Roman Catholics.
+Religion: There is no official religion, but approximately 64% of the population are Roman Catholic, with another 22% Protestant.
 A number of diverse evangelical cults are also represented, as are animist beliefs (particularly the Afro-Brazilian religion of candomblé).

 Time: Brazil spans several time zones: